hazardgoat/Raster_Sampling_Demo/README.md

 ```

 ### Reproject Rasters
-Before the rasters can be sampled with our random coordinates, they need to be converted from their native [coordinate reference system](https://docs.qgis.org/3.16/en/docs/gentle_gis_introduction/coordinate_reference_systems.html) to [WGS84 so that GPS coordinates can be used to sample the data](https://gisgeography.com/geodetic-datums-nad27-nad83-wgs84/).
+Before the rasters can be sampled with our random coordinates, they need to be converted from their native [coordinate reference system](https://docs.qgis.org/3.16/en/docs/gentle_gis_introduction/coordinate_reference_systems.html) to [WGS84 / Pseudo-Mercator so that GPS coordinates can be used to sample the data](https://www.lavykim.com/wp1/archives/340).
 Permanently transforming a raster isn’t ideal because doing so can introduce inaccuracies, but in this particular case that concern isn’t overly important as this a demo of how it could be done if needed.

 This demo script function reprojects the rasters to the WGS84 coordinate system and saves them as new GeoTIFF files:

 ```
-    # reprojects the rasters so they are in the WGS84 geographic coordinate system, which will allow GPS coordinates to be used to extract values from them (https://gis.stackexchange.com/questions/346745/how-to-reproject-raster-image-from-wgs84-pseudo-mercator-to-ecef-to-enu-in-pytho)
+    # reprojects the rasters so they are in the WGS84 / Pseudo-Mercator geographic coordinate system, which will allow GPS coordinates to be used to extract values from them (https://gis.stackexchange.com/questions/346745/how-to-reproject-raster-image-from-wgs84-pseudo-mercator-to-ecef-to-enu-in-pytho)
     def Reproject_Rasters(self):
         import rioxarray
         import os